cristiantela/financial-viewer/README.md

 # financial-viewer
 A financial viewer to plan monthly.
-Edit the input textare and see it rendered.
+Edit the input textarea and see it rendered.

 Example
 ![Example](img/example.png)

 ## Patterns
-### 2 numbers/4 numbers: start a new block (month/year)
+### 2 numbers/4 numbers to start a new block (month/year)
 Example: 03/2020 for March/2020.

 ### Start with positive or negative number to create a payment line